 “This is Belladonna,” I said.
 “They call it the devil’s plant.”

-He remained expressionless, but approached the counter.
+His face remained expressionless, but he approached the counter.

 “I believe in being cautious,” I said.
 “I only gather it during that one night each year.”